This glossary gives definitions for the main regulatory terms used on this website and in European Medicines Agency (EMA) documents.

 For more information, see European medicines regulatory network

 A network of European centres in the fields of pharmacoepidemiology and pharmacovigilance, which aims to strengthen the postauthorisation monitoring of medicines by facilitating the conduct of multicentre, independent, postauthorisation studies focusing on safety and on benefit-risk balance.
 It is coordinated by the European Medicines Agency.
 Abbreviated as ENCePP.

 A network of research networks, investigators and centres with recognised expertise in performing clinical studies in children.
 Abbreviated as Enpr-EMA.

 For more information, see European Network of Paediatric Research at the European Medicines Agency (Enpr-EMA)

 A compendium of texts on the qualitative and quantitative composition of medicines, and on the tests to be carried out on medicines, on the raw materials used in the production of medicines and on the intermediates of synthesis.

 A set of documents describing the evaluation of a medicine authorised via the centralised procedure and including the product information, published on the European Medicines Agency website.
 European public assessment reports include the product information.
 Abbreviated as EPAR.

-For more information, see European public assessment reports.
+For more information, see European public assessment reports: background and context

 An electronic tool for the receipt, validation, storage and provision of electronic documents for marketing authorisation applications and postauthorisation applications.
 Abbreviated as EURS.